Want to go straight to the recipe? Click here to go to the marmalade puddings recipe.

 - Meanwhile, cream the butter and the granulated sugar.
 Then add the egg.
 I used a hand blender for these steps.

-- Stir in the flour, 1 tbsp marmalade, and the dissolved baking soda mixture.
+- Stir in the flour, 1 tablespoon marmalade, and the dissolved baking soda mixture.

-- Place 1 tsp of marmalade at the bottom of each prepared ramekin, then divide the pudding batter evenly among the ramekins.
+- Place 1 teaspoon of marmalade at the bottom of each prepared ramekin, then divide the pudding batter evenly among the ramekins.

 - Cover each ramekin with a large square of greased parchment and a large square of foil.
 Wrap tightly and secure with twine.